ejnshtein/antibot/readme.md

 ## Description

-I so much hate ad-bots in my telegram work chat's, so I decided to create bot with something like captcha and some filters.
+As all of us are having similar feelings about ad-bots in telegram work chat's I have found solution for  inner peace.
+Antibot:

-- When a user joins the chat, bot immediately restricts it until forever and asks to confirm that it isn't a robot.
-If it's human, just need to click "I'm not a robot!".
-Then bot will delete his message and allow a user to write in the chat.
-If not, the bot will wait for 24 hour's and then ban user account in chat.
+When a new user joins the chat first bot restricts immediately notification and user should confirm being not a robot by clicking "I'm not a robot!".
+After antibot’s message will be deleted and user allowed join the chat.
+If the confirmation failed after 24 hour bot will ban user account in chat.

-- Bot catches all messages that were forwarded from the channels or bots.
-He will delete it immediately.
-If you want to allow some users to forward messages from channels and bots just use `/addwhite` and `/removewhite` commands to add or remove a user from chat whitelist.
+All forwarded messages from the channels or bots will be detected and deleted immediately by antibot.
+To allow some users to forward messages you can use /addwhite and /removewhite commands to add or remove a user from chat whitelist.

-- Bot catches all messages that contains `t.me/joinchat/<random-chat-id>` and `t.me/<bot-username>bot?start=somedata` link types.
-Works with whitelist same as action above.
+Bot catchs messages containing  t.me/joinchat/<random-chat-id> and t.me/<bot-username>bot?start=somedata link types.
+Similar action with whitelist.

-- A bot can report user actions in a separate chat/channel or even in pm.
-He will send a message with all data (chat title, chat username(if public chat) and who sent the message which contains some suspicious content) and the message itself.
-Then admins can ban it immediately right here OR add to chat whitelist.
+A bot can report user all actions data in a separate chat/channel or even in pm.
+User will receive a message with all data (chat title, chat username (for public chat) and nickname of suspicious content sender.
+It gives admins possibility to ban OR add to chat whitelist it immediately.

-**NOTE: Bot will check if you are a chat admin or not before doing an action.
-In a chat where a suspicious message was sent of course.**
+NOTE: make sure that you are a chat admin before doing an action.

 ## How to use

-Add [@antibotuser_bot](https://t.me/antibotuser_bot) to a chat/superchat and give it admin rights.
-Then bot will work as I intended.
+Add @antibotuser_bot to a chat/superchat and give it admin rights.
+After bot will work as intended.
-Here's test group, where you can look how it works: [t.me/antibot_testgroup](https://t.me/antibot_testgroup)
+Here's test group where you can have a look how it works: t.me/antibot_testgroup .

 ## Default chat config